leefroese/lee-froese-2022/content/building-this-site-using-nuxt.md

   - Markdown
 ---

-# Building This Site Using Nuxt Part 1
+# Building This Site Using Nuxt

 I've been wanting to re-build my website for the past couple of months.
 My previous website a simple landing page with some links to freelance client websites and my day job.
 As I've dialed back my freelancing, the site no longer suited my needs.
 Instead, I wanted to start writing and sharing some of my experiences as a web developer.